toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-07-02-Searchers-of-Nottingham-Writeup.md

 ![GreedyFrontRunner](/assets/img/sample/nottingham-blog-post/1.png)

-Let's get some intution of how this agent works by looking at the graph and a few rounds of the match.
+The graph gives us some intution about how the matches progressed in the game.
 At some point, there's a spike of the number of tomatoes bought.
 This is kept consistent afterwards until the 32 rounds are done.
-At round 22, my blind bid wins and I buy all the tomatoes 🍅 I can by selling my other goods, and I do this before everyone else to get the best price (naively).
+At round 22, my blind bid wins and I buy all the tomatoes I can by selling my other goods, and I do this before everyone else in an attempt to get the best price.
 Intuitively, it seems like being the block builder is powerful and worth bidding a large amount of gold.
-More importantaly, gold is *not* important for the winning criteria, so it makes sense to get rid of it anyway.
+More importantaly, gold is *not* part of the winning criteria, so it makes sense to get rid of it anyway.

 ### The first strat

 After getting some intuition, some possible first strategies come to mind:

-- Get much gold as possible, and once we have enough, bid a lot to buy 64 units of something. (called goldmaxxing)
+- Get much gold as possible, and once we have enough, buy 64 units of something (called goldmaxxing)
-- Get a lot of gold, and bid+frontrun when someone else is close to winning.
+- Get a lot of gold, and bid+frontrun when someone else is close to winning
-- Consolidate into one good, and if I can get more of a single good in the next round, swap it. (e.g. I have 30 tomatoes, but if I swap I can get 32 bread.
-Remember, we need the most or 64 of any one good).
+- Consolidate into one good, and if I can get more of a single good in the next round, swap it (e.g. I have 30 tomatoes, but if I swap I can get 32 bread.
+Remember, we need the most or 64 of any one good)
-- Other agents aren't bidding at all.
-Bid at least 1 wei.
+- If other agents aren't bidding at all, bid at least 1 wei.
 If they start bidding 1 wei, start bidding 2.
-If we're builder, settle user bundles in a way that gives us the most goods, not just first or last.
+We can only know their bids from previous games, but games run every 2 hours so we can adjust as needed.

 I landed on using the first idea: